neilbags/arlec-grid-gld130ha-esphome/README.md

 6. Save the config and click Install.
 Choose manual install the first time and download the UF2 package

-7. Flash this to the device.
+7. Flash this to the device via OTA.
 After reboot it should appear in Home Assistant